jyasskin/CBORbis/draft-ietf-cbor-7049bis.md

 A decoder MUST treat these two-byte sequences as an error.
 Similar prohibitions apply to the unassigned simple values as well.

+The 5-bit values of 25, 26, and 27 are for 16-bit, 32-bit, and 64-bit
+IEEE 754 binary floating-point values.
+These floating-point values are encoded in the additional bytes of the appropriate size.
+(See
+{{half-precision}} for some information about 16-bit floating point.)

 ## Optional Tagging of Items {#tags}

 In CBOR, a data item can optionally be preceded by a tag to give it additional semantics while retaining its structure.
-The tag is major type 6, and represents an integer number as indicated by the tag's integer value; the (sole) data item is carried as content data.
+The tag is major type 6, and represents an integer number as indicated by the tag's unsigned integer ({{specification-of-the-cbor-encoding}}); the (sole) data item is carried as content data.
 If a tag requires structured data, this structure is encoded into the nested data item.
-The definition of a tag usually restricts what kinds of nested data item or items can be carried by a tag.
+The definition of a tag usually restricts what kinds of nested data item or items are valid.

-The initial bytes of the tag follow the rules for positive integers (major type 0).
-The tag is followed by a single data item of any type.
 For example, assume that a byte string of length 12 is marked with a tag to indicate it is a positive bignum ({{bignums}}).
 This would be marked as 0b110_00010 (major type 6, additional information 2 for the